 Have you ever wondered why networking is so important?
-Networking is an excellent resource that can result in mentorships, internships, employment opportunities and career exploration conversations.
-As a Syracuse University student, you have access to a family of thousands of alumni willing to connect with you and be a part of your professional network.
-Build and expand your professional network and connect with Syracuse alumni!
-Take advantage of this great resource.
+Networking can result in mentorships, internships, employment opportunities and career exploration conversations.
+As a Syracuse University student, you can build and expand your professional network by connecting with Syracuse alumni.

 A Guide for Networking

 Learn strategies for effective networking in the following guide and in this 15-minute Networking Strategies Virtual Workshop.

 - Gain more insight into your own interests by taking the Strong Interest Inventory assessment.
 Complete the questionnaire (bit.ly/casstrong) and you will hear from a representative of the CAS Advising Office within three business days, regarding next steps.

 - Explore possible career paths based on your major on WhatCanIDoWithThisMajor.com.
 Access the site for free by visiting https://experience.syracuse.edu/career/majors/ and accessing the link under “What can I do with my major?”

 - Build a killer resume (https://experience.syracuse.edu/career/resume/) and LinkedIn profile (https://www.linkedin.com/help/linkedin/answer/a554351).
 Prepare and practice a list of questions to ask (examples included in this guide) and an elevator pitch (included below) to concisely describe yourself during your interaction.

 - Watch Celeste Headlee’s TED Talk, “How to Have a Good Conversation” (bit.ly/conversationatsu)